salomaoalves/salomaoalves.github.io/_includes/page_text/knowledge.md

 Subjects that I learn because of my professional life or that I was curious about it, so all gather all together, separated it into topics (Google Docs) and that is the result.

-<center>All docx can be commented, so feel free to comment to update some mistake or to improve in some way.
-If you wanna add  or edit a topic, send me a email with the text that I will add it into the docx.</center>
+<center>All docx can be commented, so feel free to comment to update some mistake or to improve in some way; or you can send me a email with the text that I will add it into the docx.</center>

 First, let's list the docx related with computer and data science.